kurtbruns/svg-tutorial/content/_index.md

 {{<example "SVGPathCloseExample">}}

-The path element is core to the SVG specification and complicated.
+The path element is core to the SVG specification and is complicated.
 See the [MDN paths](https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Paths) for more information.

 ### Tree Structure

 SVG Documents form a tree-like structure because the language is based on XML.
-Each element contains zero or more child elements placed within the opening and closing tag of the element.
+Each element contains zero or more child elements placed within the opening and closing tags of the element.
 Take for example the simple SVG below.

 ```html
 <svg width="300" height="200">